Updated: Jul 20

 While the day to recognize coloring books may have passed, the benefits of coloring last all year long and those benefits extend to our aging population as well.

 Coloring for therapy originates from chromotherapy which uses colors to boost mental wellbeing.
 At its most basic explanation, think in terms of how calming it can be to stare at a crisp blue sky or the energy you feel after sitting in the sun.
-For seniors, coloring can have the same benefit and more to boot.
+To help seniors, coloring can have the same benefit and more to boot.

 Coloring has been compared to the act of meditating because it does many of the same things.
 It helps us to be present in the moment, provides a break from the day-to-day, and calms the mind.

-Additional Benefits to Coloring for Seniors
+Additional Benefits of Coloring to help Seniors

 Coloring can boost motor skills.
 Coloring wih pencils or crayons works hand and eye muscles in conjunction thereby increasing hand-eye coordination.
 Gripping the pencils and crayons additionally can boost dexterity.

 Coloring is a form of self-expression.
 As seniors age, they often lose touch with the part of themselves that allowed them to have creative expression.
 Coloring an advanced age can bring back that aspect of their life.

 Coloring gives a feeling of accomplishment.
 Many seniors face daily boredom.
 Boredom and having nothing to do can lead to feelings of uselessness, loneliness, and depression.
 Coloring creates a goal that can be accomplished.
 Once completed, the colored piece is now a physical representation and reminder of a completed project.